jogplus/presentation-to-pdf/README.md

 1. Download this code by clicking the green code button on Github and then "Download ZIP"
 2. Unzip the downloaded folder and open it
 4. Open Terminal.app and type `pip3 install -r ` and then drag in `requirements.txt` into the window.
 It should look something like `pip3 install -r /../requirements.txt`.
 Then hit enter.
-5. Run the script using `python3 ` and then drag in `extract.py` into the window.
+5. In Terminal.app type `python3 ` and then drag in `extract.py` into the window.
 It should look something like `python3 /../extract.py`.
 Then hit enter.
 5. Follow the instruction in the window "Drag video file into this window and press Enter: "

 ## Manual Installation